thom8/dcr/README.md

 ## FAQ
 ### What is it?
-DCR (Drupal Code Review) is a command-line utility to check that produced code follows Drupal coding standards and best practices.
+**DCR** (Drupal Code Review) is a command-line utility to check that produced code follows Drupal coding standards and best practices.

 ### More specifically
 It is a shell script wrapper around PHP_CodeSniffer and JSLint with Drupal-related code sniffs.
+It uses native and custom 3rd party `phpcs` sniffs.

 ### Why should I use it?
 Simply put - convenience.
 Run code review by only one command `dcr`.